muneeb-akram74/Dependency-Drift-Monitor/README.md

 ## Code of Conduct

-This project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a welcoming environment for all contributors.
+This project adheres to a CODE_OF_CONDUCT.md to ensure a welcoming environment for all contributors.
 Please review it to understand the expectations for participation.

 ## Contact